Link: Apply now for the Alaska Airlines Visa Signature® credit card or Alaska Airlines Visa® Business card

 How to earn an Alaska companion fare

-There’s even a companion fare offered as part of the welcome bonuses on these cards.
+In some situations, there are even companion fares offered as part of the welcome bonuses on these cards.
 Beyond that, the cards require $6,000 in spending in a cardmember year to earn a companion certificate on an ongoing basis.
 This is only one of the many great benefits of these cards.

 The basics of the Alaska companion fare

-The Alaska companion fare will automatically be deposited into your Mileage Plan account shortly after you complete the minimum spending on the card, and otherwise shortly after your account anniversary in subsequent years, assuming you meet the requirements.
+When it comes to earning the Alaska companion fare, you’ll find that it’s deposited into your Mileage Plan account shortly after you reach the minimum spending (if a companion fare is offered as part of a welcome bonus), and otherwise, shortly after your account anniversary in subsequent years.
 The terms state that it could take up to two billing cycles, but in my experience, it typically posts much faster than that.

 When it comes to redeeming the Alaska companion fare:

-- Tickets booked with the Alaska companion fare are upgradeable, both for the primary passenger and companion (this includes using complimentary elite upgrades, Gold Guest upgrades, instant upgrade fares, etc.)
+- Tickets booked with the Alaska companion fare are upgradeable, both for the primary passenger and companion (this includes using complimentary elite upgrades, upgrade certificates, instant upgrade fares, etc.)

 - Both passengers booked with the Alaska companion fare earn miles for their tickets